felyCo/Snowflake-Masterclass/Snowflake Architecture/README.md

 -SnowflakeDB Separates the control planes for maximum control and scalability Snowflake Architecture consist ofthree layers namely;
-- Cloud Services
+- Cloud Services  >> Managing infrastructure, Access control, security, optimizer and metadata
-- Querry Processing
+- Querry Processing  >> This is where MMP(Massive Parallel Processing).
+This is the muscle of the system.
+Provides several virtual computer resouce to process the all the querries and all the operations.
 - Storage  >> This is where data is stored.
 This is done in an Hybrid Columnar Storage and saved in blobs that is convenient for Big Data Analytics and Quierrying and minimizes the expensive input output request(I/O)